Park Chung Hee: Applying for military school and blood oath

-Park did so.
 On March 31, 1939, the Manchukuo newspaper Manshū Shimbun ran an article called "Blood Oath: Desire to be an Army Officer: Young Teacher from the Peninsula".

 On the 29th, admissions officers of the Military Government command were deeply moved by a piece of registered mail from Park Chung Hee, a teacher at Western Mungyeong Public School in North Gyeongsang Province, Korea.
 Included in the mail was a passionate letter that expressed Park's desire to be an army officer, as well as an oath written in blood that read "Service Until Death" (一死以テ御奉公)...
 Becoming an officer, however, is limited to those already in the army; being 23 years old, he exceeded the age limit of 19.
 Therefore and regretfully, his application was politely rejected.

 Acceptance and controversy

 In spite of this second rejection, Park was somehow eventually accepted to the academy.
 The circumstances surrounding his acceptance are not known with certainty, and are a source of controversy.
 The leading theory is that Arikawa, then a colonel in the Kwantung Army, personally asked the commandant of the academy Major General Nagumo to let Park in.

 Another theory, proposed by the Korean Chinese historian Ryu Yŏnsan in 2003, posits that Park may have joined the Gando Special Force as another show of fealty.
 The unit was meant to suppress Korean independence activism in the Jiandao region ("Gando" in Korean, "Kantō" in Japanese) of Northeast China.
 (Note: Ryu based this theory on an account from an ethnic Korean in China who allegedly served under Park in the unit.
 Jiandao was a hotbed for militant resistance against the Japanese Empire, with famous fighters like Kim Il Sung and Hong Beom-do having operated there.
 Park is already controversial in contemporary South Korea for collaborating with the Japanese Empire; the idea that he voluntarily suppressed Korean freedom fighters would make him even more controversial.
 What followed was a series of lawsuits that alleged defamation, including several from Park's daughter Park Geun Ryeong, who sued Ryu and several publishers of Ryu's works.
 This sparked a debate over academic freedom and free speech.
 Over a hundred scholars published a letter in protest of the lawsuits, in which they argued Park had been a public figure and not just a private citizen, so he should be discussed publicly.)
 However, this theory is rejected by biographers Cho Gab-je and Chong-Sik Lee, who argue that the testimony which the theory is based on does not align with the chronology of widely accepted events in Park's life.